JovianHQ/jovian-py/README.md

 ## Development and Testing

-To run the tests, run the following command in the project directory
+To run the tests, run the following command in the project root:
 `python -m unittest discover` [`-v` for verbose]